MangiNikhil/IOT/README.md

 # IOT
 Traffic Project

-project name:automated challans for signal jumping using rfid
+project name: Traffic Monitoring and automated challans for signal jumping using rfid